Gassandrid/ewan.my/content/index.md

 # Hello!
 My name is Ewan

-I am a second year student at the [[University Of Vermont]] studying computer science and robotics.
-I have a big passion and desire to specialize in [[Artificial Intelligence]] and [[Mathematics]], but I also take part in a wide variety of other Computer Science fields.
+I am a second year student at the [[University Of Vermont]] studying Computer Science and robotics.
+I have a big passion and desire to specialize in [[Artificial Intelligence]], [[Computational Neuroscience]], and [[Mathematics]].
+In addition I also enjoy a variety of other subtopics within Computer Science, such as embedded engineering and robotics.

 ## Thoughts 🏡